 HuskyCare Health Plans

-Michigan Tech provides two medical insurance choices: HuskyCare PPO and HuskyCare High Deductible Health Plan (HDHP).
+Michigan Tech provides three medical insurance choices: HuskyCare PPO and two HuskyCare High Deductible Health Plans (HDHP).
 New employees select their choices during Human Resource's New Employee Orientation.
 Each November, current employees can modify their selections during the open enrollment period.
 The benefit plan year is January 1 through December 31.

 Michigan Tech offers a competitive benefit package to its employees in order to recruit and retain the very best faculty and staff.
 In 2008, we implemented the Designated Eligible Individual (DEI) program to expand health benefits to individuals for whom coverage may not traditionally have been available.